clarkimusmax/c_examples/README.md

 ### MBED TLS
 An example of a TLS client utilizing the ARM mbed TLS library (formerly known as PolarSSL).

+### MBED TLS w/ Certificate Verification
+An example of a TLS client and server supporting certificate verification with a helper script to generate and sign CA, server, and client certificates.

 ### Raw Socket
 An example of Linux raw sockets with lots of comments.